 Spies Like Us stars Chevy Chase as Emmett Fitz-Hume and Dan Aykroyd as Austin Millbarge.
 It was directed by John Landis from a screenplay by Dan Aykroyd and others.
-It was released in 1985 and is often mentioned as a cult classic.
+It was released in 1985, was a big hit at the time, and is often mentioned as a cult classic.

 Warning: Major spoilers are blacked out like this: [blackout]secret[/blackout].
 To view them, just select/highlight them.